How To Pay Off Your Mortgage Early: A Complete Guide

 Paying off your mortgage is no small feat, and it changes the way you’ll financially maintain ownership of your home.
 Lenders will often consolidate property taxes and homeowners insurance fees into your monthly payment through the escrow account.
 Once your relationship with the lender is dissolved, you’ll start making those payments yourself.

 If your lender required homeowners insurance, you’re no longer under the obligations of the loan, so you can opt out.
 Of course, homeowners insurance is a financial safeguard against damage to your property in case of natural disasters, accidents, robberies and more, so it’s a good idea to keep it.
 To do so, contact your insurance provider to remove your lender’s payment information and set up your own auto pay.

 For the lifespan of your mortgage, you’ve paid property taxes in monthly installments.
 Then, the lender pays the lump sum annually or semi-annually to relevant tax authorities.

 Now, you’ll pay your local tax office directly.
 Don’t be surprised if you receive a large bill in the mail.
 It’s easy enough to estimate and save for your property tax payment.

-It’s never too early to think about how to reinvest what you’re saving in monthly mortgage payments.
-After celebrating a financial milestone, start working toward others.
-You might decide to pay off other debt, increase your retirement savings or use the savings to make your own home renovations to increase property value.
+It’s never too early to think about how to reinvest what you’re saving in monthly mortgage payments if you’ve paid your mortgage off ahead of schedule.
+After celebrating a financial milestone, it’s a good idea to start working toward others.
+You might decide to pay off other debt, increase your retirement savings or use the savings to make home renovations to increase property value with some sweat equity.